Workshops and Community Engagement

 Current Classes / Coaching

 Sheetal currently teaches at universities and colleges around Greater Los Angeles.
 She offers classes in Choreography, Improvisation, Modern, Jazz, Contemporary Indian and Tap.
-She is also a certified Pilates instructor and somatics practitioner teaching privately and at Bodyscape Integrative Physical Therapy in Pasadena.
-Sheetal offers one-on-one coaching in vocal and movement technique to dancers, actors, and performers looking to prepare for a role, make a solo show, or just refine their skill sets.
+She is also a certified Pilates instructor and founder of "The Well: Pilates, Movement and Wellness" in Altadena, CA. Sheetal offers one-on-one coaching in vocal and movement technique to dancers, actors, and performers looking to prepare for a role, make a solo show, or just refine their skill sets.